Blog

 2. Does Canada have a strong passport?

-Henley and Partners, a residence and citizenship advisory firm, has released its ranking of world passports for 2024, incorporating data from the International Air Transport Authority.
+Henley and Partners, a residence and citizenship advisory firm, has released its ranking of world passports, incorporating data from the International Air Transport Authority.

 3. Do Canadians need a visa for Europe?